syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### Observable collection binding

-You can bind [ObservableCollection](https://blazor.syncfusion.com/documentation/common/data-binding/data-updates#observable-collection) data to the DropDownList component.
-In the following example, `Observable Data` is bound to a collection of colors data.
+Bind the [ObservableCollection](https://blazor.syncfusion.com/documentation/common/data-binding/data-updates#observable-collection) data to the DropDownList component.
+In the following example, the `Observable Data` is bound to a collection of colors data.

 {% highlight cshtml %}